 #7.
 Juma’a prayer

 Juma’a prayer, also known as Friday prayer or Congregational prayer.
-It is a prayer (ṣalāt) that Muslims hold every Friday, after noon instead of the Zuhr prayer.
-It is very rewarding to perform janaba bath before going to Juma’a prayer.
+It is a prayer (ṣalāt) that Muslims hold every Friday, afternoon instead of the Zuhr prayer.
+It is very rewarding to perform janaba bath before going to the Juma’a prayer.

-Janaba bath for Juma’a prayer is performed in the same way we bath other type of janaba ghusl the only difference is the intention.
+Janaba bath for Juma’a prayer is performed in the same way we bathe other types of janaba ghusl, but the only difference is the intention.

 #8.
 Making official prayers

-If you are having a specific prayer to make to God such as repentance, or other prayer that seems to be very important to you, you are advised to perform janaba bath before you start.
-Doing so attracts a huge reward and also make you near Allah.
+If you are having a specific prayer to make to God such as repentance, or other prayers that seems to be very important to you, you are advised to perform janaba bath before you start.
+Doing so attracts a huge reward and also makes you near Allah.